Strategic-Access/opserv-docs/src/content/docs/technician/auth.md

 ---
 title: 1.
 Authentication
-description: A guide for admin.
+description: A guide for technician.
 sidebar:
     order: 1
 ---